coingaming/bb2tcp/README.md

 ## Features
 Incoming text messages are forwarded to the predefined host.
 Data that arrives as a response is sent back to the guest device.
 If the *open* parameter is defined its value is sent to the server immediately after tunnel establishment.
 The `%s` part in the
 *open* parameter is replaced by the Byteball device address.
+If the *pair* parameter is defined its value is executed as a system command after replacing `%s` with the hex string representation of the used pairing secret and `%d` with the device address.

 ## Demo
 In the [Byteball wallet](https://byteball.org/#download), go to PAIRED DEVICES -> Add a new device -> Accept invitation from